 The usage of “wollen”

-In German, you use “wollen” if you “want” something or if you plan to do something.
+In German, you use “wollen” if you “want” something or plan to do something.
 Please be aware that there is a big danger of confusion and you do not (!) use “wollen” to form the future tense, as many students assume because of the similarity of “will” to the English “will-Future.”
 In English, the usage of “to want” is less polite, and that actually also applies to German.
 This means, for instance, that you would not use “wollen” if you wish to order something in a restaurant as it sounds rude.
-Though if your visit is a nightmare and you would want to ask angrily for the manager, you could easily use “wollen.”
-In short: If you want to express what you want to do or to have (like a plan) or your mood changed from polite to a bit more angry, it is time to use the verb “wollen” in German.
+Though if your visit is a nightmare and you want to ask angrily for the manager, you could easily use “wollen.”
+In short: If you’re going to express what you want to do or to have (like a plan) or your mood changed from polite to a bit more angry, it is time to use the verb “wollen” in German.
 It is possible to use “wollen” in two different ways in a sentence: with a second verb or a direct Object (Accusative).

 1. Option = “wollen” + verb